-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards update (ASU) 2016-02, Leases (Topic 842).
 This ASU requires a lessee to record, for all leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments.
 For leases with a lease term of 12 months or less, a practical expedient is available whereby a lessee may elect, by class of underlying asset, not to recognize a right-of-use asset or lease liability.
 A lessee making this accounting policy election would recognize lease expense over the term of the lease, generally in a straight-line pattern.
 This guidance has been subsequently updated by ASUs 2018-01, 2018-10, 2018-11, 2018-20, 2019-01, 2019-10, 2020-05, 2021-05 and 2021-09.
 This ASU is effective for fiscal years beginning after December 15, 2021.
-A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedient available.
-Management is currently evaluating the impact of this ASU on the financial statements.
+The Foundation has adopted the ASU and the ASU did not have any material impact to the financial statements.